-Congratulations to the winners of this year’s Community Conservation Awards.
+Congratulations to the winners of the 2014 Community Conservation Awards.

 Halton Hills, London and Peel Region are recipients of this year’s Community Conservation Awards, which celebrate the leadership and innovation that municipalities across the province are demonstrating to support province-wide conservation goals.

-Now in its third year, the initiative is a collaborative effort led by the Ontario Power Authority (OPA) with the Association of Municipalities of Ontario (AMO) and the Electricity Distributors Association (EDA).
+In its third year, the initiative was a collaborative effort led by the Ontario Power Authority (OPA) with the Association of Municipalities of Ontario (AMO) and the Electricity Distributors Association (EDA).
 The three winners received their awards at AMO’s Annual General Meeting.

 The Community Conservation Awards are presented to communities that demonstrate strong achievement in the following areas: